JetBrains/kotlin-web-site/pages/docs/reference/ranges.md

 # Ranges

 Range expressions are formed with `rangeTo` functions that have the operator form `..` which is complemented by *in*{: .keyword } and *!in*{: .keyword }.
 Range is defined for any comparable type, but for integral primitive types it has an optimized implementation.
-Here are some examples of using ranges
+Here are some examples of using ranges:

 ``` kotlin
 if (i in 1..10) { // equivalent of 1 <= i && i <= 10